vanessachen/git-fish/README.md

-# Resources for practicing using git
+# git-fish/dev

-This repo contains files for practicing using git.
-The `master` branch contains a Python turtle game with a random-moving square and a fish (controllable using the arrow keys).
-The `dev` branch contains experimental features.
+Welcome to the development branch!

-The repo assumes Python 3.
+This README file explains different skills helpful for using the command line and git.

-## Getting started
+## Getting started with git

 To get started, fork this repo and then clone the fork to your local machine.